adriesse/pvpltools-python/README.md

 Latest news
 -----------

-2020-11-27: Six models and a model fitting function are now available, and the example code is coming along nicely too
+2020-12-02: Seven models and a model fitting function are now available, and the example code shows how to fit them to data and calculate rms error for comparisons.
+And of course there are nice graphs.

 Contents